Shafaaa321/Hotel-Website/README.md

   - [Author(s)](#authors)

 ## Introduction
-Welcome to my Hotel website, a fully responsive and user-centric platform developed to enhance the guest experience.
+Welcome to my Hotel website, a user-centric platform developed to enhance the guest experience.
 This website serves as a digital gateway for customers to explore our hotel, discover our exceptional services, and make seamless online bookings.
 Designed with modern aesthetics and functionality in mind, the platform offers:
 -An inituitive navigation system to ensure ease of use.
 -High-quality media to showcase the hotel's ambiance and ameneties.